 A Manual is available for the Hobrough Grinder

-Table travel was electro-mechanical and mechanical in action - the mechanism employed to produce the automatic reversing left-to-right, right-to-left table travel being by a "feed box" that contained no gears and needed no lubrication.
+Table travel was electro-mechanical in action - the mechanism employed to produce the automatic reversing left-to-right, right-to-left table travel being by a "feed box" that contained no gears and needed no lubrication.
 In place of gears, magnetic clutches operating at 90 volts DC were used, the whole assembly able to be replaced by a service exchange unit (that the factory kept in stock for immediate delivery) in less than 30 minutes.
 Drive was by a separate 1/4 h.p., 940 r.p.m. motor mounted in the rear of the cast-iron base, an "expanding and contracting" var-speed pulley on its shaft driving a large, front-mounted V-belt pulley.
 To open and close the pulley - and so change the output speed - a knurled knob was provided to move the motor platform backwards or forwards, this providing a rate infinitely between limits of 25 and 35 feet per minute.
 Unfortunately, to change the setting, the door on the front face of the stand had first to be openedů.

 When operated by hand, one turn of the table's longitudinal handwheel produced a travel of approximately 2" - the wheel able to be disengaged against a spring-plunger for safety reasons when power drive was engaged.